 Pollution: Emissions from vehicles, industrial wastes, burning fossil fuels, etc. are among the major factors of climate change.

-Increase in Population: With an increase in population, the demand for crop production, land and use of fossil fuel has also increased.
-Resultantly, climate has also undergone a noticeable difference.
+Increase in Population: With an increase in population, the demand for crop production, land, and use of fossil fuel has also increased.
+Resultantly, the climate has also undergone a noticeable difference.

 Deforestation: Rampant felling of trees and clearing off patches of forest to accommodate agricultural practices is mostly responsible for a change in the climate.